Other Corridor Efforts | << BACK

 An HIA is a new evaluation tool focused on the health of communities.
 HIAs study the potential effects that a proposed policy or project could have on the health of a population, and how those effects are distributed.
 These types of assessments are based on the principle that health starts in the environments where people live, work and play – long before illness begins.

 The Bottineau Transitway HIA focuses on the connections between health, transit and land use along the Bottineau Transitway.
 Specific connections studied include physical activity, location affordability (the combined cost of housing and transportation in a given neighborhood), employment, access to education, traffic safety, and access to healthy food.
 The HIA includes recommendations for incorporating health into ongoing planning in this corridor.
 Hennepin County is the lead agency and is working in collaboration with community, government, and non-profit stakeholders.
 The draft HIA report was released for public review on July 15 and the public comment period closed September 27, 2013.
-A summary of public comments is being prepared and will be available in late 2013.

 Health Equity-focused Community Engagement